loda-lang/loda-programs/programs/oeis/list2.md

 * [A290744](http://oeis.org/A290744) ([program](A290744.asm)): Maximum number of distinct Lyndon factors that can appear in words of length n over an alphabet of size 5.
 * [A290768](http://oeis.org/A290768) ([program](A290768.asm)): a(n) = 3/2*(n^2 - n + 2).
 * [A290781](http://oeis.org/A290781) ([program](A290781.asm)): a(n) = 20*n + 15.
+* [A290858](http://oeis.org/A290858) ([program](A290858.asm)): Decimal representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 1006", based on the 5-celled von Neumann neighborhood.
 * [A291024](http://oeis.org/A291024) ([program](A291024.asm)): p-INVERT of (1,1,1,1,1,...), where p(S) = (1 - 2 S^2)^2.
 * [A291064](http://oeis.org/A291064) ([program](A291064.asm)): a(n) = 2^n*(n + 1) - 3*(n - 1).
 * [A291271](http://oeis.org/A291271) ([program](A291271.asm)): The arithmetic function v_4(n,2).